grafana/agent/docs/sources/flow/reference/components/otelcol.processor.k8sattributes.md

 The `pod_association` block configures rules on how to associate logs/traces/metrics to pods.

-The `pod_association` block does not support any arguments, and is configured fully through child blocks.
+The `pod_association` block does not support any arguments and is configured fully through child blocks.

 ### pod association source block